beaker-project/beaker/documentation/user-guide/tests.rst

    missing it causes result to be FAIL, appending the problems to OUTPUTFILE

--  if any coredumps are detected it causes result to be FAIL
+-  if any core dumps are detected it causes result to be FAIL

 Finally, it kills the fake X server.
 You then need to report the result.